Important information about overpayments and taxes

 - an employee continues to receive their regular salary after going on leave without pay

 - leave without pay for five consecutive days or less is not entered into the system on time

-It’s important to submit transactions, such as leave without pay, into Phoenix as soon as possible to avoid overpayment situations.
+It is important to submit transactions, such as a leave without pay, into Phoenix promptly in order to avoid overpayments or amended tax slips.
 We are asking that you please review any leave that has yet to be submitted and ensure that you enter the information into Phoenix as soon as possible.
 To ensure these transactions are accurately reflected on tax slips produced for the year, they should be entered no later than the first week of December during the same calendar year in which they occurred.

-If you think that you have been overpaid in 2020, here is what you should do so that your tax slip does not include your overpayment amount.
+If you think that you have been overpaid, here is what you should do so that your tax slip does not include your overpayment amount.

 - Log in to Phoenix Self-Service and check for a pay stub with a Net Pay of $0.00.
 This type of pay stub indicates that an overpayment has been recorded, corrected and subtracted from your yearly earnings.
 If you have one of these pay stubs, no further action is required and your tax slip will not reflect the amount you were overpaid.
 If your tax slip had already been issued, you will receive an amended tax slip.

 - If you don’t have a $0.00 pay stub or if you think you have another overpayment, speak to your manager.
 You should confirm that transactions that could have caused the overpayment have been approved by your manager and submitted to your Human Resources branch.

 We understand that payroll issues can be complex.
 Should you require any assistance, please contact the Client Contact Centre at 1-855-686-4729.

-Having your overpayment recorded in Phoenix will help us ensure the accuracy of your 2020 tax slip, regardless of whether or not the overpayment has been repaid.
+Having your overpayment recorded in Phoenix will help us ensure the accuracy of your tax slips, regardless of whether or not the overpayment has been repaid.